Kevin Kiely (poet): Notables at the Shakespeare Authorship Coalition

-Dr Kiely is on the List of Notable Signatories of The Shakespeare Authorship Coalition with co-founders Derek Jacobi and Mark Rylance of the reasonable doubt about the identity of ‘William Shakespeare’ The impetus for Kiely’s Stratford-upon-Shakespeare and other Lies is the vilification by academies of Elizabeth Winkler’s bestselling Shakespeare Was a Woman and Other Heresies.
+Dr Kiely is on the List of Notable Signatories of The Shakespeare Authorship Coalition with co-founders Derek Jacobi and Mark Rylance of the reasonable doubt about the identity of William Shakespeare The impetus for Kiely's Stratford-upon-Shakespeare and other Lies is the vilification by academies of Elizabeth Winkler's bestselling Shakespeare Was a Woman and Other Heresies.

-Kiely traces the Elizabethan Authoritarian State enforcements represented in works attributed to Shakespeare and discusses the recent ‘Authorship Question’ which casts the bard as ‘Anonymous’.
+Kiely traces the Elizabethan Authoritarian State enforcements represented in works attributed to Shakespeare and discusses the recent 'Authorship Question' which casts the bard as 'Anonymous'.
 Shakespeare as Public Lie was suppressed long before publication in the nineteen twenties of Shakespeare Identified.
 Seventeenth and eighteenth century biographers such as Aubrey followed by Rowe largely invented a series of forger-founders of the mythical-lie, still dictated by some fraudulent academics in the twenty-first century.
 Stratford-upon-Shakespeare and other Lies references major literary figures who recognised the Shakespeare Hoax, including Ros Barbar, Benjamin Disraeli, Majorie Garber, Henry James, Bernard Shaw and Mark Twain.
-The ‘greatest playwright-poet in the world’ syndrome is exposed as psychopathology of Thames-side imperial power-mongering exposed by modern historians including Tariq Ali, and in Caroline Elkins’s Legacy of Violence: a history of the British Empire.
+The 'greatest playwright-poet in the world' syndrome is exposed as psychopathology of Thames-side imperial power-mongering exposed by modern historians including Tariq Ali, and in Caroline Elkins's Legacy of Violence: a history of the British Empire.

+The Living Skeleton: Irish Famine Poems

+Village, Ireland's political and cultural magazine in February–March 2026 showcased The Living Skeleton: Irish Famine Poems (Spa Cottage Publishing, 2025) where Pamela Mary Brown resurrects 79 Famine-era poets whose poems record starvation, eviction and survival with a clarity that Government Papers never dared.
+Brown had invited Dr Kevin Kiely to write the encompassing Introduction.
+Donegal born Brown whose professional background as Creative-Writing Educator and Writer in-Residence at HMP Magilligan shapes her editorial method where witness-testimony within the anthology, evokes the horrors of tragedy, survival and exile, foregrounding the poets who wrote in real time during 'An Gorta Mór'.